How to apply for a visa

 04

-Apply for a student visa at the Japanese Embassy or Consulate
+Apply for a Student Visa at the Japanese Embassy/Consulate in your country/region

 05